Home

 driver problem.
 Check NATools documentation.
 This is what

-the initial screen looks like with a MHS running PA4YBR's firmware:
+the initial screen looks like with a board running PA4YBR's firmware:

 - Click on Mode.
 The following settings are suggested.
 Do NOT

-check COS Check.
-This puts the firmware into SoftCOS mode
+check COS Check, which means the firmware will operate in SoftCOS mode

 (normally the best way of knowing when a valid D-Star signal is being